-01010101: I/O pin 10101010: RES pin Other values: Reset MCU
+01010101: I/O pin or other pin-shared functions

+10101010: RES pin

+Other values: Reset MCU

 If these bits are changed due to adverse environmental conditions, the microcontroller will be reset.
 The reset operation will be activated after a delay time, $t{SRESET}$ , and the RSTF bit in the RSTFC register will be set to 1.
 All resets will reset this register to POR value except the WDT time out hardware warm reset.
-Note that if the register is set to 1010101010 to select the $\overline{RES}$ pin, this configuration has higher priority than other related pin-shared controls.
+Note that if the register is set to 10101010 to select the $\overline{RES}$ pin, this configuration has higher priority than other related pin-shared controls.